Embedded Analytics: Build vs Buy Guide for SaaS (2026)

 What 'buying' embedded analytics actually means

-Buying an embedded analytics platform means acquiring a purpose-built solution that handles the data layer, visualization, security, and embedding — and integrating it with your product.
+Buying an embedded analytics platform means acquiring a purpose-built solution that handles the data layer, visualization, security, and embedding, then integrating it with your product.

 A modern embedded analytics platform like Toucan typically provides: